thepowersgang/rust-barebones-kernel/README.md

 Requirements
 ---
-* A recent (1.0 nightly) build of rustc
+* A recent (nightly) build of rustc (at least the date of the most recent commit to this repo)
 * A suitable cross-compiling copy of binutils (i586-elf or x86\_64-elf)
-* A copy of the libcore source in .../libcore (synlink will do)
+ * by running `TRIPLE= make` instead of `make`, you can use the system linker, but it may not work.

 Features